Austin Hedges Player Props: Pirates vs. Rangers

-The Pittsburgh Pirates and Austin Hedges, who went 0-for-4 last time out, battle Nathan Eovaldi and the Texas Rangers at PNC Park, Tuesday at 6:35 PM ET.
+Austin Hedges -- hitting .161 with two doubles, two walks and three RBI in his past 10 games -- will be in action for the Pittsburgh Pirates against the Texas Rangers, with Martin Perez on the hill, on May 24 at 12:35 PM ET.

-In his most recent game he had a hitless showing (0-for-4) against the Rangers.
+He had a hitless performance in his last game (0-for-2) against the Rangers.

 Austin Hedges Game Info & Props vs. the Rangers